cfe84/what-is-bot/README.md

 # Todo

-Simple Features
-- [ ] If no definition found, ask for one.
+- [x] If no definition found, ask for one.
-- [ ] Edit definitions
+- [x] Edit definitions
 - [ ] List existing definitions
 - [ ] Privacy policy and terms and conditions

-Larger scope
-- [ ] Support multi-tenant
+- [ ] Support multi-tenant, filter based on tenantid

 # Run